wp-plugins/dpabadbotwp/readme.txt

 dpaBadBot PHP program was upgraded to allow you to preview your edited posts.
 So this plugin had extra security feature added to work with these dpaBadBot upgrades.
 == 1.05 ==
 Removed the check for logout as not a good idea.
+== 1.06 ==
+Changed which ip address is saved.
+Only latest IP address is saved and all older one's are deleted.

 == Upgrade Notice ==